 Texas “Two Steps, One Sticker” Program

 A recent change to the Texas inspection and registration programs has been combined the two under the new “Two Steps, One Sticker” system.
-State inspection stickers are no longer issued and registration is now dependent on obtaining a passing vehicle inspection first.
+State inspection stickers are no longer issued and registration is now dependent passing vehicle inspection first.

-Since March 1, 2016, your car’s inspections and registrations will expire at the same time.
+Since March 1, 2016, your car’s inspection and registration will expire at the same time.
 The inspection process and criteria are the same.
-However, you will not get a windshield inspection sticker but rather a vehicle inspection report (VIR).
+However, you will not get a windshield inspection sticker.
 The registration sticker now serves as combined proof of your car’s registration and inspection.
-For more information, you can visit www.TwoStepsOneSticker.com
+Visit www.TwoStepsOneSticker.com for more info

 Ready to do the Two Step?